-As the range of mail systems that this document is intended to apply to is quite varied, a method of advertising which capabilities an implementation supports is difficult due to the wide range of possible implementations.
-Such a mechanism, however, should have property that the implementation can advertise the complete set of
+A method of advertising which capabilities an implementation supports is difficult due to the wide range of possible implementations.
+Such a mechanism, however, should have the property that the implementation can advertise the complete set of extensions that it supports.